Where would you be without your mobile phone? If the answer is “completely lost”, you’re not alone.

 And don’t forget the benefits of AI for measurement and analytics.
 These tools can analyze vast quantities of data and pull out trends that would be hard for the human eye to spot.
 They can even trawl through reviews or social media comments to pick up on how customers feel about your brand, providing vital context for the numbers.

 Despite the boom in mCommerce, it hasn’t replaced in-store shopping altogether.
 Increasingly, brands are finding ways to serve their customers across multiple channels.

 One example is click-and-collect shopping, which was popularized by Covid safety measures.
 Think Starbucks or McDonalds, where you can order your food or drink and collect in store without waiting in line.
 It applies to bigger items too, such as ordering clothing or shoes and being able to try them on in store.

 QR codes have proved a popular way to bridge the gap between online and offline experiences.
 Some stores let you scan a code on the shelf for product specs and reviews before you buy, seamlessly integrating the physical and digital worlds.
 Alternatively, QR codes on outdoor ads can take users straight from awareness to purchase.

 Augmented reality as cost savings strategy

 Shopping through your phone shouldn’t be limited to scrolling through an endless feed or products.
-As mobile technology improves, so will the m-commerce shopping experience.
-The greatest indicator of this is how brands are leveraging augmented reality (AR) to make shopping more personalized and engaging.
+As mobile technology improves, so will the mCommerce shopping experience.
+One way brands are doing this is by using augmented reality (AR) to make shopping more personalized and engaging.